 We hope you find this new map both insightful and useful.
 We invite you to learn more about these farms and find ways you can connect with them!
 And continue to check back as we add more farms to the map and update it with more information about farm crops.

-For more information about Salmon-Safe farms, farm certification, or to provide feedback on this map, reach out to our Salmon-Safe Rural Program Manager, Amelia Bahr.
+For more information about Salmon-Safe farms, farm certification, or to provide feedback on this map, reach out to our Salmon-Safe Rural Program Manager, Emma Vowels.